-ii) Mid-program Evaluation Conference
+iii) Mid-program Evaluation Conference for MA Programs

-The mid-program evaluation conference is usually scheduled in the MDiv program after the completion of 40 semester hours (or for full-time students in the spring of the second year) and in the MA program after completion of 24 semester hours (or for full-time students early in the fall of the second year).
+The mid-program evaluation conference is usually scheduled after completion of 24 semester hours (or for full-time students early in the fall of the second year).
 Students will be notified by the registrar's office of times materials are due.

-The evaluation conference is held with one's advisor and another faculty chosen by the director of academic studies (in MA program another faculty member in the area of specialization).
+The evaluation conference is held with one's advisor and another faculty member in the area of specialization.
 Students should invite the field education site supervisor, or site committee chair, to attend if available.
 After reviewing portfolio materials, the faculty makes recommendations to the student regarding next steps in the program and/or requirements the student must complete to continue in the program.
 After this evaluation conference, a recommendation is made to the entire to the whole faculty about the student's continuation in the program.
 A faculty team can schedule one additional evaluation conference with the student.